syncs-usyd/syncs-constitution/constitution.rst

    2. the Industry Liaison(s) will be the Directors of the Sponsorship Subcommittee;

-   3. the Branding Manager and Social Media Manager will be the Directors of the Marketing Subcommittee; and
+   3. the Branding Manager and Marketing Manager will be the Directors of the Marketing Subcommittee; and

    4. any other Executive Member(s) appointed by the aforementioned panel in sub clause 6.4 of this Constitution will be the Directors of any other Subcommittee(s) of the Society.

 5. The term of the Subcommittee Members will commence immediately following a written notice by the Executive to the successful applicants of the Subcommittees, and conclude at:

-   1. the Annual General Meeting in the same year, if the Subcommittee Member is elected into an Executive position of the Society; or
+   1. the Annual General Meeting in the same year; or

-   2. the completion of the selection process of the Subcommittees for the following year; or

-   3. a written resignation letter by the Subcommittee Member to their Director.
+   2. a written resignation letter by the Subcommittee Member to their Director; or

+   3. the dismissal of the Subcommittee Member by their Director

+6. A Director from The Executive may dismiss a Member of their Subcommittee with prior approval from no less than 3 Executive Members among the President, Vice President, Treasurer, and Secretary.

-6. Any act or thing done or suffered by a member of the Subcommittees acting in the exercise of a delegation by the Executive has the same force and effect as it would have if it had been done or suffered by the Executive.
+7. Any act or thing done or suffered by a member of the Subcommittees acting in the exercise of a delegation by the Executive has the same force and effect as it would have if it had been done or suffered by the Executive.

 General Meetings
 ----------------